 4) Take a Moment to Enjoy the Solitude

 If you choose to travel by land, seek solitude by skipping the well-trodden hotel route and stay at a place that shows you remote Alaska at its best.
-Staying at a wilderness lodge deep in the mountains, out on a remote coast or at the base of Denali offers up-close interaction with the landscape and wildlife, and more chances to take in the views—from your room’s windows or perhaps even your own porch.
+Stay at a wilderness lodge deep in the mountains, out on a remote coast or at the base of Denali for the best views.
 View all of our Alaska land tours, curated by our team to deliver such an experience, or learn more in our How to Visit Denali National Park guide.

 5) Relax, You Will See Wildlife

-Many travelers heading to Alaska have big name bucket-list wildlife that they want to see, which is great, but so often we can get stuck on seeing one or two big things and then end up disappointed that it didn’t happen.
-This can then dim down all the other incredible wildlife sightings that happen almost constantly while sailing through Alaska on a small ship.
-People are amazed by coastal Alaska and the diversity of wildlife on land and in the water.
-Many think Alaska’s all Arctic icescapes and are then astonished it’s so rich and full of life.
-They can be taken aback with the amount of wildlife seen.
+Many travelers heading to Alaska have big name bucket-list wildlife that they want to see: bears, moose, eagles, whales… This is great, but so often we can get stuck on seeing one or two big things and then end up disappointed that it didn’t happen.
+This can then dim down all the other incredible wildlife sightings that happen almost constantly.

 6) Don’t Keep the Great Land to Yourself